-New Zealand does astonishingly well in some sub-indices and just as badly in others.
+New Zealand does astonishingly well in some sub-indices and just as bad in others.
 In almost every department the nation scores better than the average across the world’s richer nations.

 The overall performance is wildly unbalanced with New Zealand ranking at 138 out of 148 nations when it comes to mobile phone affordability.
-And ranking at 113 place for the cost of fixed line broadband connections is nothing to email home about.
+And ranking at the 113 place for the cost of fixed-line broadband connections is nothing to email home about.

 NZ regulation second to one

 When it comes to the environment sub-index New Zealand has the second highest score behind Singapore.

 Breaking that down further shows the nation’s political and regulatory score is the second highest, again behind Singapore.